0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 <span className="note"><small>Known as 'ecstatic time' in _Being and Time_, the word comes from the Greek *ékstasis*--to be 'outside of oneself'.
 See Heidegger 1962.</small>moments of ecstasy</span>
 experienced during leisure, play, focus, intense emotions, and erotic rapture.[^heidegger1] It is a time experienced without the awareness of time passing.
-Lived time are those moments when we do something for the hell of it, when we escape the rigid order of the schedule.
+Lived time are those moments when we do something for the hell of it, escaping the rigid order of the schedule.
 Lived time is a
 <span className="note"><small>The 'space of play' is Graeber's term for a distinction between play and games, where play is free, creative, and open-ended, while games are rigid, repetitive, and closed-off.
 Graeber suggested that play underlies art, science, conversation, and community, while games are the preferred method of bureaucracy.
 He emphasized that the key distinction between games and play is the presence of rules, with games being defined by their rules, while play is defined by its lack of rules (Graeber 2015).</small>space of play</span>
 that is free, creative, and open-ended.[^graeber1]